alexkuang/blog-old/_posts/2020-12-05-io-inspect-label.md

   |> hash_password()
 ```

-... which is mostly fine but the extra `IO.puts` is still kind of bothersome, especially if I have multiple points in
+... which is mostly fine, but the extra `IO.puts` is still kind of bothersome -- especially if I have multiple points in
 the pipeline that I'm inspecting.
-But recently I learned about the `:label` option:
+But then I learned about the `:label` option:

 ```elixir
 validated =